 For me, a company has some huge advantages over a sole trader.
-Two of the most obvious ones are tax payments and pension.
+Two of the most obvious ones are tax payments and pensions.
 Being a sole trader, or in a partnership, you are dreading the end of October when it is D-Day for tax payments.
-If we look at Harry and assume he's a sole trader for 2021.
+If we look at Harry and assume he’s a sole trader for 2021.
 He will have to file his tax return for 2021 by the 31st of October 2022.
-There is up to a two week’s extension, once you pay and file on ROS.
+There is up to a two-weeks extension, once you pay and file on ROS.
 He will also have to pay preliminary tax for 2022 by the 31st of October 2022.
 His preliminary tax for 2022 is based on paying 100% of his 2021 liability.
 His tax liabilities will look like this

 |Income Tax 2021||€14,405|

 Harry will have to be well-disciplined and organised to make sure he has funds available to pay his taxes.
 In a company situation, the company deducts Harry’s tax every month from his salary.
 He doesn’t worry about saving for large tax bills.
 See our previous blog on this called November Pain see here